ypinhsuan/tp/docs/index.md

 **Acknowledgements**
-* This application was inspired by the AddressBook-Level3 project created by SE-EDU initiative at https://se-education.org
+* This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).
 * Libraries used: [JavaFX](https://openjfx.io/), [Jackson](https://github.com/FasterXML/jackson), [JUnit5](https://github.com/junit-team/junit5)